tedeh/jayson/README.md

 ## Installation

 Install the latest version of _jayson_ from [npm](https://github.com/isaacs/npm) by executing `npm install jayson` in your shell.
-Do a global install with `npm install --global jayson` if you want the `jayson` client binary in your PATH.
+Do a global install with `npm install --global jayson` if you want the `jayson` client CLI in your PATH.

-### Binary client
+### CLI client

-There is a binary client in `bin/jayson.js` and it should be available as `jayson` if you installed the package with the `--global` switch.
+There is a CLI client in `bin/jayson.js` and it should be available as `jayson` if you installed the package with the `--global` switch.
 Run `jayson --help` to see how it works.

 ## Requirements